nasa/astrobee/simulation/running_the_sim.md

 when running multiple robots in simulation.
 Please see the [Launching Multiple Robots](#launching-multiple-robots) section for more information.
 The default namespace is blank.

-**Important**: We only support 4 namespaces in simulation; the blank namespace, honey, bumble, and queen.
-Please DO NOT capitalize the namespace as our GUIs don't support this.

 #### robot